 {% endif %}

-This way, even if the user on the backend only enters a simple string, the frontend can present it in a structured and beautiful form, greatly enhancing the flexibility of content display and the user experience.
+In this way, even if the user on the back-end enters only a simple string, the front-end can present it in a structured and beautiful form, greatly enhancing the flexibility of content display and the user experience.

-The template filter of AnQi CMS provides powerful and intuitive string processing capabilities,splitThe filter is an extremely important member.
-Mastering these skills will enable you to manage and display website content more efficiently, making your CMS website more vivid and dynamic.
+The AnQi CMS template filter provides powerful and intuitive string processing capabilities,splitThe filter is one of the most important members.
+By mastering these skills, you can manage and display website content more efficiently, making your Anqicms website more vivid and dynamic.

-1.splitfilters andmake_listWhat are the main differences between the filters?
+1.splitFilters andmake_listWhat are the main differences of the filter?

-2. If the delimiter I use does not exist in the string,splitwhat result will the filter return?
+2. If the delimiter I am using does not exist in the string,splitwhat result will the filter return?

-How to get the first or last element of an array after slicing, instead of traversing the entire array?
+How to get the first or last element of an array after slicing, rather than traversing the entire array?